aws-samples/eks-workshop/content/advanced-networking/secondary_cidr/eniconfig_crd.md

  - sg-070d03008bda531ad
  - sg-06e5cab8e5d6f16ef
 ```
-Create 2nd CRD **group2-pod-netconfig.yaml** for second subnet (100.64.32.0/19).
+Create custom resource **group2-pod-netconfig.yaml** for second subnet (100.64.32.0/19).
 Replace the SubnetId and SecuritGroupIds as above.

-Similarly, create 3rd CRD **group3-pod-netconfig.yaml** for third subnet (100.64.64.0/19).
+Similarly, create custom resource **group3-pod-netconfig.yaml** for third subnet (100.64.64.0/19).
 Replace the SubnetId and SecuritGroupIds as above.

 Check the instance details using this command as you will need AZ info when you apply annotation to Worker nodes using custom network config
 ```